-Our four Christmases in Paris were all about the lights.
-Each year, starting in November, Boulevard St. Germain, just a few blocks from our apartment in this city, is strung with tiny white lights.
-The trees and the building facades are covered with them.
-Each morning and again each evening as I’d walk Jackson, aged 4 through 8 at the time, to and from school, we’d linger at the intersection of Rue du Bac and Boulevard St. Germain as long as possible, looking up and down, up and down, slowly, working to fix that magical view in our memories.
+I remember each morning and again each evening, years ago, as I’d walk young Jackson to and from school, he and I would linger at the intersection of Rue du Bac and Boulevard St. Germain as long as possible, looking up and down, up and down, slowly, working to fix that magical view of this grand boulevard aglow with thousands of white lights in our memories.

-“It’s a fairy land,” 4-year-old Jack declared it one morning.
+“It’s a fairy land,” 4-year-old Jack declared one morning.

-My favorite part of Christmas in Panama City, where we’ve lived for the past nine-and-a-half years, is the chance it gives us to enjoy the community we’ve built here.
+My favorite part of Christmas in Panama City, where we’ve been based for the past dozen years, is the chance it gives us to enjoy the community we’ve built in this city.

-At our office tree-trimming party earlier this month, the group assembled around our fresh-from-Canada live pine drinking egg nog and singing carols included Panamanians and Americans, as you might expect, but also German, French, Belgian, Irish, British, Russian, Jamaican, and Canadian friends and colleagues.
+Among the group are Panamanians and Americans, as you might expect, but also German, French, Belgian, Irish, British, Spanish, Russian, Jamaican, and Canadian friends and colleagues.

-Standing alone in the corner at one point during the party, watching everyone in the group joke and laugh with each other, I enjoyed a moment of pure delight.
-How fortunate I am, I realized, to be part of this eclectic community.
+Watching them, each time, I enjoy a moment of pure delight.
+How fortunate I am, I remind myself, to be part of this mixed-up bunch.

-These past 20 years that we’ve been moving around the world as we have been, it’s been this, the creation of like-minded societies, that has been perhaps the greatest source of pleasure for me everywhere we’ve spent time.
+These past two-plus decades that we’ve been moving around the world as we have been, it’s been this—the creation of like-minded societies—that has been perhaps the greatest source of pleasure for me everywhere we’ve spent time.

-We’re spending Christmas Day this year with our kids in Chamonix, France.
-While they are off on the slopes, Lief and I are taking long walks through the snow-covered hills and valleys… taking advantage of the annual opportunity this season offers for remembering and taking stock.
+We’re spending Christmas Day this year with our kids in Paris... indulging in traditional French delights of this season, from oysters and poularde to Bûche de Noël and many bottles of champagne… and taking advantage of the annual opportunity this season offers for remembering and taking stock.

-From Baltimore some 20 years ago to Waterford, Ireland… Paris, France… Panama City, Panama… to now, now that both our children are launched, flipping the switch to our next stage… which will see us dividing our time between Paris and Panama and moving around the world otherwise as business agendas and personal wanderlust dictate.
+From Baltimore some 22 years ago to Waterford, Ireland… Paris, France… Panama City, Panama… to now, now that both our children are launched, flipping the switch to our next stage… dividing our time between Paris and Panama and moving around the world otherwise as business agendas and personal wanderlust dictate…

 We’re thinking this sublimely flexible phase of our lives could be the best one yet.

-Specifically, where will 2018 lead us?
-I can’t wait to find out.
+Specifically, where will 2020 lead us?
+I couldn’t say… but I can’t wait to find out.